 EU – General Data Protection Regulations Compliance – 25th May 2018

-By requesting an energy assessment to be undertaken on your property, you are consenting to the processing of your personal data for the purpose of producing a valid Energy Performance Certificate / Display Energy Certificate / Air -Conditioning Inspection Report or any other additional services, which is in line with the legal obligation to do so under ENERGY PERFORMANCE OF BUILDINGS REGULATIONS.
+By requesting an energy assessment to be undertaken on your property, you are consenting to the processing of your personal data for the purpose of producing a valid Energy Performance Certificate / Display Energy Certificate / Air -Conditioning Inspection Report or any other additional services, which is in line with the legal obligation to do so under Energy Performance of Buildings Register.
 Any personal data collected will be processed in accordance with the General Data Protection Regulation and all applicable laws and regulations relating to the processing of personal data and privacy.

-The ENERGY PERFORMANCE OF BUILDINGS REGULATIONS require a copy of all Energy Performance Certificates / Display Energy Certificates / Air-Conditioning Inspection Reports to be lodged on a national register.
+The Energy Performance of Buildings Register require a copy of all Energy Performance Certificates / Display Energy Certificates / Air-Conditioning Inspection Reports to be lodged on a national register.

 Further information about the ways in which data held on the register is made available to others is set out in a privacy notice.

 Terms and Conditions

 In these Terms and Conditions, the following words shall have the following meanings: